There’s a fierce debate happening amongst the tea intelligentsia about whether or not Moonlight White is a White tea or a Puer.

 In ancient times, people realized that Fujian has a type of tea leaf which only needs to be sun dried or fire dried in order to bring out a good flavor from the tea.
 This type of tea is covered in white hair on the leaves, while the buds are very strong.
 When you dry those leaves, it becomes pure white like silver.
 This type of tea has a very nice light aroma mostly like a flower Fujian white tea such as Silver Needle became one of the important factions in tea history.

-During the contemporary era, the processing way of tea was more and more detailed and thorough thus people started to explore different type of tea leaves to make the tea which is different than previously used.
+During the contemporary era, the processing way of tea was more and more detailed and thorough thus people started to explore the different type of tea leaves to make the tea which is different than previously used.
 This is how Yunnan Moonlight White tea came to be.

 In Puer City, Yunnan Province, they have a very well-known type of tea called Yunnan big tea leaf.
 This type of tea leaf is very big and people used it to produce puer tea for long time throughout history.
 During the contemporary era, people found in this same area of Yunnan that this type of big leaf tea not produces Puer tea, but can also produce a white tea.
 The tea producers of Yunnan started to copy the Fujian way to process white tea, by just putting the tea leaves in the sun to dry or using the fire drying process.
 As they expected these types of tea leaves turned to a white color, which, like their Fujian counterparts has lots of hair on the leaves.
 The buds are even stronger than the Fujian white tea buds, while they also have the typical white tea flavor and floral aroma of the Fujian white tea.

 The buds and leaves had a pure white on the outside and jet black on the other side (although sometimes green) resembling the moon.
-Zhang Tian and other Moonlight White producers that Wild Tea Qi works with consider this type of tea an art form.
+Tian Zhi and other Moonlight White producers that Wild Tea Qi works with consider this type of tea an art form.
 They pick the buds in the spring, between March and April, early in the morning around 4-5 am.
 At that time the mountains have strong fog, spurring the tea buds starts to grow a lot.
 They get lots of dew from the moisture, thus the tea is more fresh and higher quality fresh leaf tea than during any other season then they immediately put it in the sun during the sun rise.
 What makes this even more fascinating is that they try to time it so that they process the tea on the full moon as they believe it contains a special energy from the moon.
 Not all Moonlight White is processed in this way.
 The processing method has been kept a secret for a longtime.

 After Moonlight White tea was created in Yunnan, people started to discuss that whether it should be white tea or Puer tea.
 Yunnan people are accustomed to producing Puer tea, especially Puer cakes and bricks, etc, so they copied both the Fujian producer white tea processing way and also added a Puer tea processing method which is to press the leaves and buds into cakes just like a Puer.